-The Library includes the Hugh M. Morris Library, where the main collections are housed, three branch libraries on the Newark campus - the Agriculture Library, the Chemistry Library and the Physics Library - and a fourth branch, the Marine Studies Library on the Hugh R. Sharp Campus in Lewes, Delaware
+The University of Delaware Library includes the Hugh M. Morris Library, where the main collections are housed, three branch libraries on the Newark campus - the Agriculture Library, the Chemistry Library and the Physics Library - and a fourth branch, the Marine Studies Library on the Hugh R. Sharp Campus in Lewes, Delaware.

-Paralleling the University's academic interests and supporting all disciplines, the collections are broadly based and comprehensive, with emphasis on the social sciences, humanities, science and engineering Books, periodicals, microforms, government publications, computer databases and software, maps, manuscripts and media provide a major academic resource.
-At the same time, the Library offers a wide range of services, including computerized literature searches, reference assistance, interlibrary loans, instructional programs and assistance to the visually impaired
+The collections parallel the University's academic interests and support all disciplines Books, periodicals, microforms, government publications, electronic databases and software, maps, manuscripts, media, and Internet access provide a major academic resource.
+Library staff members provide a wide range of services, including assistance with electronic library resources, reference assistance, interlibrary loan, instructional programs, and assistance to users with disabilities.

-The Library contains over 2,200,000 volumes of books and journals with an additional 400,000 government publications; over 2,700,000 items in microtext; over 120,000 maps; over 4,000 video cassettes and films; and subscriptions to over 19,000 periodicals.
-Special Collections include the Delaware Collection; the Unidel History of Chemistry Collection; the Unidel History of Horticulture &

-Landscape Architecture Collection; manuscripts, such as the papers of Tennessee Williams and William Butler Yeats; and archives, including those of American Poetry and the Bird and Bull Press.
-The Library is a depository for publications of the U.S. Government and for patents issued by the U.S. Office of Patents and Trademarks.
+Over 2,200,000 volumes of books and journals, and more than 2,800,000 items in microtext are included in the collections, which are broadly based and comprehensive, with emphasis on the social sciences, humanities, science and engineering.
+Special Collections include the Delaware Collection; the Unidel History of Chemistry Collection; the Unidel History of Horticulture & Landscape Architecture Collection; manuscripts, such as the papers of Emily Coleman, Tennessee Williams and William Butler Yeats; and archives, including those of American Poetry and the Bird and Bull Press.
+The Library is a depository for publications of the U.S. Government and for all patents issued by the U.S. Office of Patents and Trademarks.

-Physical features of the Morris Library include seating for approximately 3,000, areas devoted to computer-based systems, a periodical reading room, a Special Collections area including an exhibition gallery and a reading room with a controlled environmental system for rare materials, a microcomputing center, special equipment for the visually impaired and a media viewing room.
+The Morris Library provides seating for approximately 3,000, special purpose space for computer-based systems, direct access to various computer facilities for Library users, a periodical reading room, a Special Collections area including an exhibition gallery and a reading room with a controlled environmental system for rare materials, a microcomputing center, a media area and viewing room, and special equipment and areas to assist the the visually impaired.